 Created as a land grant in 1634 by the King of England, James City Shire is the prospering James City County today.
 But 21st century realities were exposing cracks in the County’s energy foundation.
 The situation led the Department of General Services (DGS) with Dawn Oleksy, Environmental Coordinator for James City County, on a quest for an all-purpose energy management solution.
-The County found its solution in EnergyCAP software.
+The County found its solution in the EnergyCAP energy and sustainability ERP.

 The County had few options for data sharing, and compiling and verifying comparison data for longer periods of time was extremely time-consuming.
 An annual weather-normalized report demanded weeks of effort from limited staff to retrieve comprehensive energy data for the County and set up the necessary formulas to perform the normalization calculations.

 While Oleksy was able to use Excel functions and pivot tables to analyze the available utility data, the process was often cumbersome, and it was difficult to monitor the accuracy of the energy database and to maintain consistency from month to month and year to year.
 The County needed to take its energy reporting to the next level.

 Data verification was a significant problem prior to EnergyCAP implementation.
 “Because our historical energy usage was automatically compiled but not easily verified we would spend a lot of time making sure that our reporting was as accurate as possible with limited data and resources,” said Oleksy.
 Questionable data was undermining the County’s ability to manage precious energy resources.